Self-realization: Western understanding

+esotericism.
+In general, it implies that an individual must possess self-awareness and introspective capacity to attain this philosophy.

 Psychoanalysis

 Though Sigmund Freud was skeptical of religion and esotericism, his theories have had a lasting influence on Western thought and self-understanding.
-His notion of repressed memories, though based on false assumptions, has become part of mainstream thought.
+His notion of repressed memories, though based on assumptions that some later thinkers have questioned, has become part of mainstream thought.
 Freud's ideas were further developed by his students and neo-psychoanalysts.
-Carl Jung, Erik Erikson, and Donald Winnicott have been especially important in the Western understanding of the self, though alternative theories have also been developed by others.
+Carl Jung, Erik Erikson, Karen Horney and Donald Winnicott have been especially important in the Western understanding of the self, though alternative theories have also been developed by others.
 Jung developed the notion of individuation, the lifelong process in which the center of psychological life shifts from the ego to the self.
 Erikson described human development throughout one's lifespan in his theory of psychosocial development.
-Winnicott developed the notion of the true self.
+Winnicott developed the notion of the true self, while Horney had two views of our self: the "real self" and the "ideal self".
+Gerda Boyesen, the founder of biodynamic psychology, developed her salutogenic view on the primary personality and the secondary personality.
 Roberto Assagioli developed his approach of psychosynthesis, an original approach to psychology.
 Assagioli's original approach is one that is dynamic and continuous, rather than one that can be reached at a "final destination" or completed.